SK-EID/mid-rest-php-client/README.md

         $nationalIdentityNumber = MidInputUtil::getValidatedNationalIdentityNumber($this->userData['nationalIdentityNumber']);
     }
     catch (MidInvalidPhoneNumberException $e) {
-        die('The phone number you entered is invalid');
+        echo 'The phone number you entered is invalid';
     }
     catch (MidInvalidNationalIdentityNumberException $e) {
-        die('The national identity number you entered is invalid');
+        echo 'The national identity number you entered is invalid';
     }

     // step #2 - create client with long-polling.